jastaffen/displaying-associations-rails-nyc-clarke-web-100719/README.md

 # Seed Data

 Once you start working with more and more complicated data sets, you will realize that there is a lot of *stuff* you have to set up just to be able to play with your methods.
 The associations are so vast that you need to make many posts with many categories and all of that!
 How frustrating.
 What you are doing is called "seeding" the database.
 Pretty much putting in some test data so that you can play with your app.
 In Rails we set up our seed data in `db/seeds.rb`.
-Then we'll be able to just seed (or re-seed) the database with a quick `rake db:seed`.
+Then we'll be able to just seed (or re-seed) the databasse with a quick `rake db:seed`.

 ```ruby
 # db/seeds.rb